DargoDargonyx/KittyTask/README.md

-# KittyTask
+# KittyTask-Prototype

-A task management application being developed with the goal of replacing the
+A task management application prototype being developed with the goal of replacing the
 spreadsheet that I currently use.
+For this prototype I'm using python with the tkinter
+library package.

 ## Tools Used